MohamedSabith97/Functional_Docs_Lodging/Labour in Lodging.md

 - User can review the status and Information of Employee, with Advance Search.

-- User can Reserve the selected Employees for a Short period.
+- User can do "Reserve the selected Employees" for a Short period.

-   - User can Reserve the Employee for minimum 15 minutes.
+   - User can Reserve the Employee for minimum **15 minutes**.
 In spite of the Employee in **"Ready to work"** status.

    - And User can also extent the Reservation time period.
 If he required.